Pest: Colorado Potato Beetle (Leptinotarsa decemlineata)

 Spinosad (Entrust for commercial growers or Monterey Garden Insect Spray for home gardeners) and azadirachtin (Aza-Direct) are two options.
 Studies have shown very good results with Spinosad, but please use reluctantly because resistance is building up in populations of CPB.
 Azadirachtin has shown some efficacy, but neem products work slowly.
 Generally, it is used to reduce overall damage and reduce numbers, but it is not a rescue treatment like Spinosad is.
 Beauveria bassiana (Mycotrol ESO) has been shown to suppress CPB populations though does not provide immediate control.

-Note: There are label restrictions on the use of Entrust that have been written in to help avoid build-up of resistance.
+Please note: There are label restrictions on the use of Entrust that have been written in to help avoid build-up of resistance.
 Be sure to follow the label with respect to mixing and the number of times a particular crop may be sprayed per season.

 Source material attribution: Modified from the UMass Extension Vegetable Notes, an article by R. Hazzard.
 Sources include: D. Ferro (UMass Amherst), J. Mishanec (NYS), J. Boucher (CT), J. Whalen (DE), T. Kuhar (VA), G. Ghidhu (NJ), New England Vegetable Management Guide, Ohio Vegetable Production Guide.